bradyrx/esmtools/docs/source/api.rst

 API Reference
 =============

-This page provides an auto-generated summary of esm-analysis's API.
+This page provides an auto-generated summary of esm_analysis's API.
 For more details and examples, refer to the relevant chapters in the main part of the documentation.

 Carbon
 ~~~~~~

-.. automodsumm:: esm-analysis.carbon
+.. automodsumm:: esm_analysis.carbon
     :functions-only:
     :toctree: api
     :skip: check_xarray, linear_regression, nanmean, rm_poly